gristlabs/grist-help/help/lightweight-crm.md

 ## Linking tables visually

 The next step is to link the two tables visually.
-Open the "Contacts" page, click "Add Widget to Page", and select data "Interactions".
+Open the "Contacts" page, click "Add Widget to Page", select widget "Table" and data "Interactions".
 In the "Select By" dropdown at the bottom of the dialog, select "CONTACTS".

 ![add-widget1](images/lightweight-crm/add-widget1.png)